aogrcs/Frama-C-snapshot/INSTALL.md

 ### Quick Start

-1. Install OCaml, OCamlfind and OCamlGraph if not already installed.
-Note that OCaml >= 4.02.3 is needed in order to compile Frama-C
+1. Install OCaml, OCamlfind, OCamlGraph and Zarith if not already installed.
+   Note that OCaml >= 4.02.3 is needed in order to compile Frama-C.

 2. (Optional) For the GUI, also install Gtk, GtkSourceView, GnomeCanvas and Lablgtk2 if not already installed.
-If possible, also install Zarith.
    See section 'REQUIREMENTS' below for indications on the names of the packages to install, or use 'opam depext' as explained in section 'Opam' above.